New residents of Canada and Fair PharmaCare

 Verifying your income

-Fair PharmaCare coverage is based on your income.
-When you register, you provide your family net income for the relevant tax year, which is 2 years before the current year.
-To get coverage, you consent for PharmaCare to check your family income with the Canada Revenue Agency (CRA).
+Fair PharmaCare coverage is based on income.
+When you register, you provide your family net income from 2 years before the current year.
+You then consent for PharmaCare to check your family income with the Canada Revenue Agency (CRA).
 We verify your income when you register, and every year after.

 If you did not file an income tax return in Canada for that tax year, you can submit a Fair PharmaCare Proof of Income Affidavit (PDF)(763KB).
 You must sign the affidavit in front of a notary public or a Commissioner for Taking Affidavits at a Service BC office.
 Service BC charges a small fee to witness the signing of an affidavit; a notary public will likely charge more.